 Both oud resin and the oil distilled from it figure prominently in Saudi life.
 “In every typical Saudi house, you’ll find a tolah [small bottle] or several of oud,” says Abdullah Bahabri, founder of the fragrance company Nota Nota.
 Oud wood may also be given as a gift at weddings and engagements.
 In fact, it is customary to include a beautifully shaped piece of oud wood in the gift box presented to the parents and close relatives of the bride.
 During Eid, it is common to burn oud wood chips — a practice called Bukhoor — and let the fragrance fill the house while receiving visitors.
 During the Hajj, when Muslim pilgrims from around the world come to Makkah and Medina, they will also encounter the scent of oud, which is burned in the Great Mosque.
 Small packets of oud chips are a common souvenir to bring home from the Hajj.

 Owing to its widespread use and multifunctionality — some even believe oud oil has aromatherapeutic benefits, strengthening the body and mind — agarwood is also known as the “wood of the gods.”
-Trade in agarwood and its products dates back to ancient times; some texts even report that traders used the famous Silk Route to transport agarwood from China to the Middle East via India.
-Traditionally, oud came from South and Southeast Asia (India, Bangladesh, China, Malaysia, Thailand, Indonesia and Vietnam), and it was consumed by markets primarily in Japan and the Middle East (Saudi Arabia, Kuwait and United Arab Emirates).
-Presently, however, there has been an expansion both in supply centers (including Australia and Sri Lanka) and in demand (largely throughout Western Europe).
+Trade-in agarwood and its products date back to ancient times; some texts even report that traders used the famous Silk Route to transport agarwood from China to the Middle East via India.
+Traditionally, oud came from South and Southeast Asia (India, Bangladesh, China, Malaysia, Thailand, Indonesia, and Vietnam), and it was consumed by markets primarily in Japan and the Middle East (Saudi Arabia, Kuwait, and United Arab Emirates).
+Presently, however, there has been an expansion both in supply centers (including Australia and Sri Lanka) and in-demand (largely throughout Western Europe).
 Still, the Gulf market continues to be the biggest oud importer, according to a business report from 2008, with people in the region using two-thirds of the oud produced in the world.
 Saudi Arabia alone consumes 60 percent of what is produced for the Gulf market.

 Read about the kingdom’s other ubiquitous aroma, the Taif rose, here.